NuSpaceSim/nupyprop/README.md

 4. -l or --lepton: flavor of lepton used to propagate.
 Can be either muon or tau.
 Default is tau.

-5. -n or --matter: type of neutrino matter.
+5. -n or --nu_type: type of neutrino matter.
 Can be either neutrino or anti-neutrino.
 Default is Neutrino.

 6. -t or --energy_loss: energy loss type for lepton - can be stochastic or continuous.
 Default is stochastic.

-7. -m or --material: material used in electromagnetic energy loss; not used in main program, only used for running energy_loss.py individually.
-Default is rock.
+~~7. -m or --material: material used in electromagnetic energy loss; not used in main program, only used for running energy_loss.py individually.
+Default is rock.~~

-8. -x or --xc_model: neutrino/anti-neutrino cross-section model used.
+7. -x or --xc_model: neutrino/anti-neutrino cross-section model used.
 For a list of model names, see lookup_tables.h5/Neutrino_Cross_Sections.
 Default is ct18nlo.

-9. -p or --pn_model: photonuclear interaction energy loss model used.
+8. -p or --pn_model: photonuclear interaction energy loss model used.
 For now, can be either bb (Bezrukov-Bugaev), allm (Abramowicz, Levin, Levy, Maor), bdhm (Block, Durand, Ha, McKay) or ckmt (Capella, Kaidalov, Merino, Tran).
 Default is allm.

-10. -f or --fac_nu: rescaling factor for SM cross-sections.
+9. -f or --fac_nu: rescaling factor for SM cross-sections.
 Default is 1.

-11. -s or --stat: statistics.
+10. -s or --stat: statistics.
 Default is 1e7 particles.

 %% **Example** for running tau propagation for 10<sup>7</sup> GeV neutrinos at 10 degrees with a statistics of 10<sup>7</sup> particles with stochastic energy loss & with all other parameters as defaults:

 %% 1. `make`
-%% 2. `python run.py -e 1e7 -a 10 -t stochastic -s 1e7`
+%% 2. `python run.py -e 7 -a 10 -t stochastic -s 1e7`

 ~~**WARNING**: Running the code will replace the results of the output.h5 file.
 Backing up previous output files is recommended (or just ask me for a pre-populated output file if need be, for now, since the pre-populated output file is >25 MB).
 Future fixes include overwrite warnings for the user.~~ Fixed!